xinyiguan/py2lispIDyOM/lisp/README.md

      - In our project and in this example, the viewpoints we are interested in are `'(cpitch onset)`

-     - The model that I use, `:ltm` , is the long-term model only, which trained on the pretraining training data.
+     - The model that I use, `:ltm` , is the long-term model only, which trained on the pretraining and resampling training data.
-       This parameter
         - We can also use and experiment with other models.

      - The `pretraining-ids` is the dataset ids used to pretrain the long-term models.
-       I set it to `(TRAINID)`, so now it is just the dataset we set as our training data in the `configuration.py`.
+       I set it to `(TRAINID)`, so now the dataset for *training* the model is the entire dataset we set as our training data in the `configuration.py`.

      - `:k 1` means no resampling.
 This is an important keyword argument.
        Setting k=1 makes the whole dataset of id `TESTID` be our test set.